DevNet-Framework/system/README.md

 - [Composer](https://getcomposer.org/) version 2.0 or higher

 ## Installation
-You can install DevNet Core as a third-party library with any framework or project, by running the following command in the terminal:
+You can install DevNet Core as a third-party library to work with any PHP project, by running the following command in the terminal:

 ```bash
 composer require devnet/core